AimerFilion/Montreal-Music-Venues/README.md

 My final project.
 A website where all Montreal music venues are gathered in one place.

 ## About
-The aim of this project was to create a centralized wev app that allow users to skip the step of manually searching through individual venue websites, to view events.
+The aim of this project was to create a centralized web app that allow users to skip the step of manually searching through individual venue websites, to view events.
 The web app would allow users to discover new artists/bands close to their area.
 My primary focus is to give visibility to local bands or bands that are not yet well-established.

 ## Homepage
 https://user-images.githubusercontent.com/112727028/210414133-68f29bb4-b828-40a7-b2b0-2876b5515d80.mp4